A 5-step rescue plan: modernize your product development process to design beyond the user.

 As you work through this process, keep an eye out for unintended users.
-When you discover them, update your user workflow diagram accordingly, and adjust research activities as needed.
+When you discover them, update your user workflow diagram accordingly and adjust research activities as needed.

 Remember, this is an iterative process.
 You should expect to uncover new questions along the way.

-So now you’re ready to wave the white flag on user centered design.
+Now you’re ready to wave the white flag on user centered design.
 By opening your eyes to the entire stakeholder chain, you reduce risk and boost your likelihood of product success immensely.
 Why would you do anything else?

 You’ve got the tools, now get out there and delight your stakeholders!